AhmadWaleed/vue-easy-notify/README.md

 Vue.notify.info("Another info message.")
 ```

-Great Now you have this cool vue-notify installed on your project..
+Great Now you have this cool vue-easy-notify installed on your project..

 ##### Examples
 ```html